 For more information on how to use the image export tools of virtualization platforms, such as VMWare vCenter Convert and Citrix XenConvert, see the document for the respective platform.

-Tencent Cloud’s service migration supports images in qcow2, vhd, raw, and vmdk formats.
+Tencent Cloud Service Migration supports images in qcow2, vhd, raw, and vmdk formats.

 If the image format is supported by the current platform, you can directly open the image to check the file system.
 For example, the Windows platform supports images in the vhd format; the Linux platform allows you to use qemu-nbd to open images in the qcow2 format; and the Xen platform allows you to directly open files in the vhd format.

-This document describes how to check the VHD images through Attach VHD in Disk Management on a Windows server.
+This document takes checking the VHD images through Attach VHD in Disk Management on Windows as an example.